 “I hate art.
 Art doesn’t matter.
 Who cares if I do the assignment on perspective?
 What difference does it make if I pass in the shading homework?“ Two weeks for vacation and missed art assignments and no attempt to catch up.
 “Who had asked you if you had to talk that loud?”
 The art teacher.
 And then I hear from the art teacher.

 “Up until yesterday your daughter has done no work or made any effort to catch up on the work she missed when she went away.
 She’s now making an effort to do the currently assigned work.
 She is welcome to come in at noon or after school to get caught up with her pen and ink drawing and the “wall paper” assignment.
 I’m here all lunch hour except for Tuesday and Friday when I do 20 minutes of duty.
 I’m here most days after school until 5 pm.
 She should have an “A” in this class.
 She’s more than capable but needs to put in the effort to complete assignments.“

-I thought about Barbara.
+I thought about Barbara, my mother.
 I thought about her a lot and then I wrote to the art teacher;

 “Thank you for letting me know how my daughter is doing in your art class.
 I think it’s obvious you care about how she is doing or you would not have taken the time to write.
 I think it’s safe to say you probably care about all your students, or you would not be teaching art.
 Because you care about her, I’d like to share a bit of background with you so I’ll ask for your indulgence for just a moment.